JeffreyMolendijk/PubMap/README.md

 # PubMap
-Shiny app to analyze PubMed affiliations, highlighting journals and institutes related to a research topic.
-(Find out in which journals your peers publish their results!)
+PubMap is a Shiny app to analyze PubMed queries to highlight journals, keywords and institutes related to a research topic.
+Find out in which journals your peers publish their results!

 ## Installation
-Please use one of the following options to run PubMap:
+1. Run in browser by visiting https://jeffreymolendijk.shinyapps.io/pubmap
-1. Install the shiny package and run shiny::runGitHub('PubMap', 'JeffreyMolendijk')
+2. Install the shiny package and run shiny::runGitHub('PubMap', 'JeffreyMolendijk')
-2. PubMap will be hosted on shinyapps.io in the future, to use within a browser.

 ## User guide
 1. Define the search topic as you would do in a PubMed search
 2. Define the publishing date (I would recommend recent years to speed up the analysis)
 3. Click the submit button
+4. Navigate to the Analysis panel
-4. Once PubMap is finished analyzing the data it will create a table and results panel
+5. Once PubMap is finished analyzing it will create a table and results panel

 ## Result interpretation